Updated: Nov 18

 in terms of robo-advisor costs, there are 2 main costs to consider.

 1).
-AUM fee - most robo-advisors charge a fee as a percentage of your assets they manage.
-Currently the market is around .25% annually.
+AUM fee - most robo-advisors charge a fee as a percentage of the assets they manage.
+Currently, the market is around .25% annually.
 (Or, $2.50 for every $1,000 they manage.)

 2).
-The loads of the underlying funds the robo-advisor manages - Most robo-advisors use ETFs, which generally have very low loads (around .1%).
+The loads of the underlying funds the robo-advisor manages - Most robo-advisors use ETFs, which generally have very low loads (< .1%).
 In the case of FidelityGo, as of this writing, they charge .35%.
 However, they only use Fidelity funds and they do not charge fund management fees.
-So, the FidelityGo fee is on par with a robo that passes through ETF fees. (.25% + .1% = .35%)
+So, the FidelityGo fee is on par with a robo that passes through ETF fees. (.25% + ~.1% = .35%)

 1) the effective AUM fee is hidden in the cash account and is 3x other robo-advisors.

-2) From a liquidity standpoint, you would never use a robo-advisor to hold cash because the account, by definition, is illiquid in the short-term.
+2) From a liquidity standpoint, you would never use a robo-advisor to hold cash because the account, by definition, is illiquid in the short term.

 It would be the worst of both worlds of getting a super low yield and not having direct access to the cash.

-(7) Here are some budgeting tool suggestions:
+[xix] Here are some budgeting tool suggestions:

-Your Personal Finance Journey Guide:
+The Stoic's Arbitrage: Your Personal Finance Journey Guide

 Making the money!

-7. Career success - Success Pillars - Maximizing luck with an adaptable mindset to reach your goals!
+7. Career success - Success Pillars - A Life Journey Foundation

 8. Career choices - Do I need to be a Data Scientist in an AI-enabled world?